AntonioAsr/Intro-to-Vue-3/README.md

 9. Communicating events
 10. Forms and VModel

-Each lesson contains a branch with starting coding and final result.
+Each lesson contains a branch with starting code and final result.
 ```
 git checkout L1-start
 ```